DigiNode-Tools/diginode-tools/README.md

 Let's you monitor your DigiNode from the terminal.

-- Monitor your DigiNode on your local machine via the terminal, or remotely over SSH.
+- Monitor your DigiNode on your local machine via the terminal.
+I also works remotely over SSH.
 - Displays live DigiByte and DigiAsset data including:
     + Connection Count
     + Block Height (with Sync Progress)